Overview

 justified as being in client’s best interest.
 If and when an exception is made, and GPM does vote a proxy matter on behalf

 of clients, GPM records the details of such vote in a proxy log.
-No such actions were taken in 2024.
-No such actions were
+No such actions were taken in the prior five years.
+When

 Item 18 – Financial Information